Operation Zitronella: Second World War

 During the Second World War, the Svalbard Archipelago was the scene of several military operations.
 In August 1941, British, Canadian and Free Norwegian Forces landed on Spitzbergen during Operation Gauntlet to destroy the coal industry, associated equipment and stores.
 No attempt was made to establish a garrison and the civilian population was evacuated.
-Nazi Germany set up manned meteorological stations in the Arctic to improve weather forecasts, vital for the warfare against Allied convoys from the UK to the USSR.
+Germany set up manned meteorological stations in the Arctic to improve weather forecasts, vital for the warfare against Allied convoys from the UK to the USSR.
 Dr Erich Etienne, a former Polar explorer, commanded an operation to install a manned station on the islands.
 Advent Bay (Adventfjorden) was chosen for its broad valley, a safer approach and landing ground for aircraft.
 The subsoil of alluvial gravel was acceptable for an airstrip and the south-eastern orientation of the high ground did not impede wireless communication with Banak in Norway; the settlement of Longyearbyen was close by.
 The site received the code-name Bansö (from Banak and Spitzbergen Öya) and ferry flights of men, equipment and supplies began on 25 September.

-The British followed events from Bletchley Park through Ultra and four British minesweepers were diverted to investigate and reached Isfjorden on 19 October.
+The British followed events from Bletchley Park through Ultra, four British minesweepers were diverted to investigate and reached Isfjorden on 19 October.
 A Wettererkundungsstaffel Wekusta 5 aircraft crew spotted the ships and the thirty men at Adventfjorden quickly were flown to safety by the aircraft and two Junkers Ju 52 transport aircraft.
 Adventfjorden was deserted when the British arrived but some code books were recovered; the Germans returned once the ships had departed.
 Dr Albrecht Moll and three men arrived to spend the winter of 1941–1942 transmitting weather reports.
-On 29 October 1941, Hans Knoespel and five weathermen were installed by the Kriegsmarine at Signehamna, a small bay on Lilliehöökfjorden, a branch of Krossfjorden in the north-western Spitzbergen.
-An automatic weather station (Kröte) with a thermometer, barometer, transmitter and batteries arrived at Banak, to be flown to Bansö and the Moll party brought back.
-It took until 12 May for favourable weather and a Heinkel He 111 and a Junkers Ju 88 were sent with supplies and the technicians to install the Kröte.
-In April 1942, Operation Fritham the landing of a Norwegian force at Barentsburg to occupy the islands.
-The operation met with disaster but by the summer of 1943, the later Allied Operation Gearbox and Operation Gearbox II secured control of the islands.
+On 29 October 1941, Hans Knoespel and five weathermen were installed by the Kriegsmarine at Signehamna, a small bay on Lilliehöökfjorden, a branch of Krossfjorden in north-western Spitzbergen.
+An automatic weather station (Kröte) with a thermometer, barometer, transmitter and batteries arrived at Banak, to be flown to Bansö and the Moll party to be brought back.
+It took until 12 May for favourable weather; a Heinkel He 111 and a Junkers Ju 88 were sent with supplies and the technicians to install the Kröte.
+In April 1942, Operation Fritham, the landing of a Norwegian force at Barentsburg to occupy the islands, met with disaster but by the summer of 1943, the later Allied Operation Gearbox and Operation Gearbox II secured Allied control of the islands.